maximus-brown/maximus-brown.github.io/_posts/2021-08-22-Nano-Frames.md

 ![](/images/posts/nano_frames/nano_frames_7.jpeg)

 ### Cardano Wallet Connection
-Their vision is for collectors to connect their wallet with a Nano Frames app that allow you to pick which NFTs you'd like display in the digital frame.
+Their vision is for collectors to connect their wallet with the Nano Frames app that allow you to pick which NFTs you'd like display in the digital frame.

 ![](/images/posts/nano_frames/nano_frames_8.png)

-The most popular Cardano wallets are planned to be supported including Nami Wallet, Daedalus, AdaLite, and YOROI.
+The most used Cardano wallets are planned to be supported including Nami Wallet, Daedalus, AdaLite, and YOROI.

 ![](/images/posts/nano_frames/nano_frames_3.png)